pitchoilcan/Digidrumduino/README.md

   --------------------------------------------------

   Tuning is key!
-This is where it gets intersting
+This is where it gets interesting

   --------------------------------------------------
 #  Arrangement /Deveopment